DixitArora-MSFT/AWS-MIgration/README.md

 ## If **supported version**, then leverage below step by step instructions and learnings.

-**Discovery and assessment** tooling helps figure out what is running, how optimally system are running and what really need to migrate to the cloud.

 So as a first step do discovery and assessment of the product.

 * Ubuntu 16.04 in AWS